May 17, 2024

 If you build it, they will come is a phrase from Kevin Costner’s classic 1989 film Field of Dreams.
 But who knew that he was actually talking about your LinkedIn profile? |

-Snippet from ‘Field of Dreams; the wind whispers if you build it, they will come. |
+Snippet from ‘Field of Dreams: the wind whispers if you build it, they will come. |

 Introductions |

 Hey guys!
 I’m George.
 We’re NetHunt.
-And this is a complete guide on how to make the perfect sales manager’s LinkedIn profile. |
+This is a complete guide on how to create the perfect LinkedIn profile for a sales manager. |

-George talking into camera, waving, and smiling. |
+George talking into the camera, waving, and smiling. |

 Problem |

 Lots of people know about LinkedIn’s potential as a tool for finding and nurturing leads.
-But a lot of people don’t know about its potential as a tool for inbound marketing.
+However, a lot of people don’t know about its potential as a tool for inbound marketing.
 As a sales professional, you couldn’t really ask for a better platform than LinkedIn.
 It’s a place for prospects to come to you. |

 Close up to George’s face, still talking into the camera.
-George points at camera as he says ‘you’. |
+George points at the camera as he says ‘you’. |

 Solution |

 If you build the perfect LinkedIn profile, they will come.
 Let's start with the basics.
 Your profile picture needs to be clear, friendly, and professionally appropriate.
-Your headline needs to be specific enough to stand out, but broad enough to include your wide range of skills.
-Your about section is extremely important to your prospects, it goes into detail about you as a person.
+Your headline needs to be specific enough to stand out but broad enough to include your wide range of skills.
+Your about section is extremely important to your prospects; it goes into detail about you as a person.
 There are some big DOs and big DON’Ts when it comes to writing about yourself… *expand* Your endorsements are recommendations from other users explaining why you are simply the best.
 To gather a trustworthy, comprehensive list of endorsements, you need a plan of action. *expand* |

-George to camera.
+George to the camera.
 Slide: appropriate photo vs. inappropriate photo.
 Slide: appropriate headline vs. inappropriate headline.
-George to camera.
+George to the camera.
 Table showing the DOs and DON’Ts of About writing.
 Tina Turner - Simply the Best snippet Slide: Endorsement POA |

 Cheeky Plug |

 And, of course, use NetHunt CRM’s LinkedIn integration to help cultivate and store LinkedIn leads within your Gmail inbox.
-All you need to do is download the extension from Chrome webstore and you are ready to rock! |
+All you need to do is download the extension from the Chrome webstore, and you will be ready to rock! |

 NetHunt extension walkthrough |